gabe565/pwgen-go/README.md

 # pwgen-go

-Command line password generator written in Go.
+Command line passphrase generator written in Go.

 The [EFF Long Wordlist](https://www.eff.org/dice) is embedded which includes 7776 words.
 See the [EFF's Deep Dive](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) for more details on the benefits of this word list.